URI-Hydrobotics-Team/AUV/control/hub/README.md

-# AUV-hub
+# auv-hub
-A program that runs on the Raspberry Pi and interfaces with sensors and the microcontroller.
+A program that runs on the Raspberry Pi (Primary Processor) and interfaces with sensors and the microcontroller.

 ## Communication Overview